Just looking for the quick facts?

 What speeds and performance can Metro by T-Mobile-branded Broadband Internet Access Services customers expect?
 Where are these speeds available?

 Many factors affect the speed and performance that customers experience, including the programs or services running on the device, proximity to a cell site, the capacity of the cell site, weather, the surrounding terrain, use inside a building or moving vehicle, radio frequency interference, how many other customers are attempting to use the same spectrum resources, any high-speed data allotment, the rate plans or features you select, and uses that affect your network prioritization, such as whether you are using Smartphone Mobile HotSpot (tethering) or if you are a Heavy Data User.
 For most Metro by T-Mobile-branded rate plans, a "Heavy Data User" is defined as a customer using more than 35GB of data (100GB of data on Mobile internet plans offered after December 12, 2020 with 30GB or more data per month) in a payment cycle.
 The threshold number is periodically evaluated across our rate plans and brands to manage network traffic and deliver a good experience to all customers while offering a range of customer choice points.
-Additionally, all current Metro by T-Mobile data plans include the Data Maximizer feature, which uses video streaming optimization when connected to the cellular network to deliver a DVD-quality (up to 1.5 Mbps, (typically 480p) video experience with minimal buffering while streaming that is always enabled, with the option to add a feature at an additional charge to enable HD video streaming.
+Additionally, all current Metro by T-Mobile data plans include the Data Maximizer feature, which uses video streaming optimization when connected to the cellular network to deliver a DVD-quality (up to 2.5 Mbps) video experience with minimal buffering while streaming that is always enabled, with the option to add a feature at an additional charge to enable HD video streaming.
 Customers may also have legacy plans that enable Data Maximizer to be toggled on or off at any time, so that when Data Maximizer is enabled, their high-speed data last longer.
 Some qualifying video providers may choose to opt out of the Data Maximizer program, but none have done so as of this date.
 The Data Maximizer optimization technology is not applied to the video services of these providers; and high speed data consumption will continue as if Data Maximizer were not enabled.
 Metro by T-Mobile optimizes data streams that are identified by our packet-core network as video; video providers may also choose to establish protocols to self-optimize their video.
 Also, as discussed below, as a feature differentiating Metro by T-Mobile-branded service and plans from T-Mobile or Sprint-branded services, data of customers who choose T-Mobile branded or Sprint service plans other than T-Mobile Essentials or Sprint Essentials has precedence over data of customers who choose non T-Mobile-branded service plans, such as Metro by T-Mobile, when the network is presented with competing demands.
 Mobile internet plans offered after December 12, 2020 with 30GB or more data per month are prioritized next.
-The vast majority of customers on T-Mobile-branded, Sprint-branded, Metro by T-Mobile-branded, and Assurance Wireless-branded plans receive higher priority than the small fraction of customers who are Heavy Data Users on their rate plan, who are prioritized last on the network after exceeding the relevant threshold for the current payment cycle.
+The vast majority of customers on T-Mobile-branded, Sprint-branded, Metro by T-Mobile-branded, and Assurance Wireless-branded plans receive higher priority than customers who are Heavy Data Users on their rate plan, who are prioritized last on the network after exceeding the relevant threshold for the current payment cycle.
 The term “Heavy Data User” does not apply to a small number of Sprint-branded and T-Mobile branded plans, so users on those plans would continue to be prioritized higher regardless of data usage.

 Customer devices also have varying speed capabilities and may connect to different networks depending on technology.
 Even within coverage areas and with broadband-capable devices, network changes, traffic volume, outages, technical limitations, signal strength, obstructions, weather, and other conditions may impact speeds and service availability.